List of Coronation Street characters introduced in 2009: Liam Connor Jr

+Zoe

+Zoe, played by Kirsty-Leigh Porter, first appeared in September 2009 at Jason Grimshaw (Ryan Thomas) and Tina McIntyre's (Michelle Keegan) housewarming party as the new girlfriend of David Platt (Jack P. Shepherd).
+Porter's casting was announced on 27 July 2009.
+She reappeared in November, when David introduced her to his mother Gail (Helen Worth) and partner Joe McIntyre (Reece Dinsdale).
+She helped Kirk (Andrew Whyment) and Chesney (Sam Aston) paint the house when John Stape (Graeme Hawley) was due home from prison.
+When David appeared more concerned for a drunken Tina recklessly wandering the street after a fallout with Jason, Zoe was convinced he still had feelings for Tina and she warned him that she'd call her ex-boyfriend if he left.
+Zoe stormed off after he did.

+Porter told the soap's official website: "I'm absolutely delighted.
+Me and my family have been lifelong Corrie fans and - if [it's] possible - I think my mum is even more excited than I am!"
+She continued: "I can't wait to start working with Jack [P. Shepherd] and the rest of the cast."

 Jake Harman

 Jake Harman was a character played by Kenny Doughty; the character was a love interest for Michelle Connor (Kym Marsh).
 He made his on-screen debut on 28 October 2009, when Dev Alahan (Jimmi Harkishin) hired him to fix Michelle's roof.
 However, he fell from the ladder and Michelle had to get out of the bath to stop him from falling.
-In the midst of their encounter, Michelle dropped her towel, much to her embarrassment.
+In the midst of their encounter, Michelle dropped her towel and he saw her stark naked, much to her embarrassment.
 Jake kissed her and a shocked Michelle got rid of him.

 The next day, Jake tries the same trick again and Michelle has him arrested.
 Meanwhile, Dev refuses to pay for Jake's work on the roof, leading to Jake removing half the tiles from Dev's own roof.
 In an attempt to go on a date with Michelle, he opts to "return the favour" and goes into the Rover Return, wearing just a towel - threatening to drop it if she declines his invitation, Michelle agrees and later goes on a date after she admits she overreacted.
 Jake then gets a job offer in Cumbria and Michelle, although tempted, doesn't join him.

 Jake returns on New Year's Eve to take Michelle out on one last date together to a hotel as he announces that he will be leaving soon to do a job away from Manchester.